LLNL/lbann/docs/layers/transform_layers.rst

 WeightsLayer
 ----------------------------------------

-The WeightsLayer outputs values from a weights tensor.
+The :python:`WeightsLayer` outputs values from a weights tensor.
 Interfaces with a ``weights`` object.

 Arguments: